 Problem: A customer may not have any suggestions for improvements.
 By requiring an answer, though, the customer is now forced to think of something that can be improved even if it would not make them more likely to use the service again.
 Making these respondents answer means you risk bias.
 It could lead to prioritizing unnecessary improvements.

 Solution: Give respondents the option to say “No” or “Not applicable” or “I don’t know” to queries, or to skip the question entirely.

 How to analyze the results from open-ended questions

 Step 1: Collect and structure your responses

-Online survey tools can simplify the process of creating and sending questionnaires, as well as gathering responses.
-These tools often have simple, customizable templates to make the process much more efficient and tailored to your requirements.
+Online survey tools can simplify the process of creating and sending questionnaires, as well as gathering responses to open-ended questions.
+These tools often have simple, customisable templates to make the process much more efficient and tailored to your requirements.

 Some solutions offer different targeting variables, from geolocation to customer segments and site behavior.
 This allows you to offer customized promotions to drive conversions and gather the right feedback at every stage in the online journey.